 One isolated modern artifact, a wire nail from STP 22-3-2, was recovered within the survey area and discarded in the lab.
 The results of the survey indicate that the upland portions of Area S-22 are on a stable hillslope and the testable portion of the floodplain has not been significantly altered by modern activity.
 No precontact artifacts were encountered and no historic or precontact features were observed.
 No archaeological sites were identified, and no further work is recommended in Area S-22 within the CSB examined at the time of the Phase I survey.
-However, minor LOD changes in and around Area S-22 may warrant addition archaeological investigations if they impact undisturbed terrain with the potential to contain significant archaeological resources.
+Area S-22 is now outside the LOD for the Preferred Alternative and would not be affected.

-Area S-25 is a 7.19-acre Phase I survey area located on the northern side of Greenbelt Park, beginning at the ramp from Greenbelt Road to the Baltimore-Washington Parkway and continuing along the west side of that ramp for a distance of 2,725 ft (831 m) (Figure 78 and Figure 79Error!
-Reference source not found.).
+Area S-25 is a 7.19-acre Phase I survey area located on the northern side of Greenbelt Park, beginning at the ramp from Greenbelt Road to the Baltimore-Washington Parkway and continuing along the west side of that ramp for a distance of 2,725 ft (831 m) (Figure 82 and Figure 83) (Appendix E, Pages 18 and 19).
 Eighty-six STPs were excavated in Area S-25, none of which contained precontact or historic material.
 Area S-25 is situated on an upland setting, traversing distinct ridgetops, mostly characterized by gentle slopes.
 The NRCS documents many soils in this area, including Beltsville silt loam, Sassafras sandy loam, Udorthents (highway), and soils from the Christiana-Downer, Russet-Christiana, and Issue-Urban complexes (Web Soil Survey 2015).
 Most of these soils characterize upland areas in this region of the Atlantic Coastal Plain, but Issue-Urban and Udorthents (highway) are both soil complexes that have been disturbed by twentieth-century activity and have very little potential for archaeological resources.
 STPs were not excavated in parts of this area that were visibly disturbed or sloped, but STPs that were excavated generally followed expected soil pedons for these soil series.
 Comparing the existing topography to twentieth-century USGS maps reveals that the central portion of this survey area has been impacted by the construction of the highway and road system for Greenbelt Park, but the northern and southern portions occupy stable, undisturbed ridgetop landforms.